Unidata/metpy-ams-2023/README.md

 > 1. Launch Jupyter and get to coding with `jupyter lab`.
 > Don't forget to activate your environment first!

-#### :warning: Important!
-It is often important to update your environment and code you're working with **frequently**, and that is true for our workshop!
-Please make sure to re-download any updated code and confirm that your environment works **before the start of the course**.
-To support this, our facilitators will be available in the half-hour before the workshop to have room for doing this together.

 ### :cloud: Using [Science Gateway](http://scigw.unidata.ucar.edu/)
 If you've registered for this workshop, you can do all of this work on our very own _gateway_ to the NSF Jetstream Cloud!
 For this course, temporary logins will be generated and handed out to registrants in the classroom.